On sufficient conditions for spanning structures in dense graphs: Applications

 This result was further generalised by Ebsen, Maesaka, Reiher, Schacht and Schülke~\cite{EMR+20} by replacing the minimum degree with a condition of inseparability.
 For $\mu > 0$, we say a graph $G$ is $\mu$-\emph{inseparable} if $e(X,Y) \geq \mu |X||Y|$ for every partition $\{X,Y\}$ of the vertex set of $G$.
 Ebsen et al. proved Hamiltonicity for powers of cycles in locally dense and inseparable graphs, and extended this to the bandwidth setting.
-Our framework allows us to recover this result.

-\begin{theorem}[Bandwidth Theorem for uniformly dense and inseparable graphs,{~\cite{EMR+20}}] For $k,\Delta \in \NATS$ and $\mu > 0$, there are $\beta,\rho,d>0$ and $n_0 \in \NATS $ with the following property.
+\begin{theorem}[Bandwidth Theorem for uniformly dense and inseparable graphs,{~\cite{EMR+20}}] For $k,\Delta \in \NATS$ and $\mu,d > 0$, there are $\beta,\rho>0$ and $n_0 \in \NATS $ with the following property.
 Let $G$ be a $(\rho,d)$-dense and $\mu$-inseparable graph on $n \geq n_0$ vertices.
 Then $G$ is {$(\beta,\Delta,k)$-Hamiltonian}. \end{theorem}